Skylake-dev/Notes/Embedded Systems/Embedded Systems.md

 ### Energy harvesting
 Is there a way to recover energy directly from the environment instead of relying on batteries?
-the most common approach in those case is to use a solar cell but in some cases this is not possible so a wide variety of techniques can be used:
+The most common approach in those case is to use a solar cell but in some cases this is not possible so a wide variety of techniques can be used:
 - vibrations
 - thermoelectric

-The problem of these approaches is that they are not always applicable and usually not enough energy is harvested to guardantee operativity wihout a battery.
+The problem of these approaches is that they are not always applicable and usually not enough energy is harvested to guardantee operativity without a battery.

 ## Real time systems
 A real time system is a system in which the correctness depends both on the logical correctness of the task's output and the time within the output is produced.